 Believing is something inward and hidden.
 When God sees our faith, He justifies us and imparts His life into us.
 We’re no longer condemned by God, and we’re begotten with His divine life to be His child.
 By believing, we are saved before God.

-However, people around us can’t see all this and may think we’re still a part of them.
+However, people around us can’t see all this and may still want us to live the same way we lived before.
 In fact, the world tries to hang onto us.
 So we not only need to be saved before God; we also need to be saved before men.
 We need a separation from the world.

 Believing saves us from condemnation; baptism severs the world’s hold on us.
 It buries our past life and delivers us from the world that entangles us.